-BMW M240i Convertible Review
+BMW M240i Convertible Review and Prices

 The BMW M240i Convertible is a small soft-top sports car with a well-built interior, a decent amount of tech and a fabulous engine, but other small convertibles look more exciting.

 Find out more about the BMW M240i Convertible

 The BMW M240i Convertible is a drop-top version of the sporty M240i Coupe which is worth considering if you’re looking for something small, fast and fun but don’t like the sound of an Audi TT Roadster or a Porsche 718 Cayman.

 Sure, the fairly unassuming BMW M240i Convertible doesn’t look quite as dramatic as these long-slung sports cars, but it comes with plenty of sporty features to help you tell it apart from the standard 2 Series Convertible.
 The front and rear bumpers are lower and more aggressive, you get some bigger alloy wheels and at the back, you’ll find a pair of larger exhaust pipes.

 Step inside, and the BMW M240i Convertible doesn’t feel quite so special.
 Sure, everything feels just as well put together as in the super solid 2 Series, but it doesn’t look as sporty as the cabins in either the Audi TT Roadster or Porsche 718 Cayman and the higher seating position means you don’t feel quite so cocooned inside.

 You do get plenty of equipment as standard though – including BMW’s excellent iDrive infotainment system with built-in satellite navigation – but you can’t get a digital driver’s display like in the TT Roadster which is a shame.